Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 ```

 ### `del-path:`

->**Note:** For a transition period `del-paths:` is also accepted.
-However, this is deprecated and will be removed in a
- future update.

 Remove include paths (that are defined at the cproject level) from the command line of the development tools.